Nat: Mister Birnam, this is the mornin'...

 Don: That's when you need it most, in the morning.
 Haven't you learned that yet?
 At night this stuff's just a drink... but in the morning it's medicine! --LOST WEEKEND (1945)

 1963's X (AKA- THE MAN WITH X-RAY EYES) prefigures the psychedelic explosion of 1966-68 by a good four years, putting it way ahead of its time, as if Roger Corman could himself see far into the future.
 As grumpy as Don Birnam on Yom Kippur, Dr. X is pretty skittish about the experimental eye drops he's invented and which he administers to himself as experimental subject.
 They ennable him to see through everything from women's skirts to, eventually, the chewy tootsie roll center of the universe, and to hell with anything that gets in his way.
-The film still blows the mind with its psychedelic metaphors, but is so cheap-looking under Roger Corman's economic hand that it can be hard to tell whether it's a nouvelle vague deconstruction (the French flag colored light bulb/balloons in the photo atop would fit right at home in MADE IN THE USA) or a brilliant metaphysical inquiry into the 'gaze,' buffeted by waves of cheapness.
+The film still blows the mind with its psychedelic metaphors, but is so cheap-looking under Roger Corman's economic hand that it can be hard to tell whether it's a nouvelle vague deconstruction (the French flag colored light bulb/balloons in the photo atop would fit right at home in MADE IN THE USA) or a brilliant meta-metaphysical inquiry into the 'gaze,' buffeted by waves of post-modern accidental Brechtian cheapness.

 Then again, there's hot chicks scattered all over, so hey -- just dig that crazy looking girl in the photo below, with that awesome Cyd Charisse-style black gown!
 Note the swingin' way Milland has with a martini!
 Oh, he knows his way around a cocktail party.

 Luckily for every wanted-by-the-cops freak like Dr. X there's a sleazy sideshow barker who'll hide him in a fortune teller costume in exchange for a bottle a day and a place to sleep it off in, and lucky for us that sleazy barker is Don Rickles (below).
-As with past Corman carny films (remember CARNIVAL ROCK!?), there's very little attempt to convince that the interior threadbare sound stage sets are anything but sketches meant to conjure carnivals only in the very imaginative viewer, but Don Rickles--an AIP regular over at the studio's endless slew of Beach Party films--is a natural impresario of see-throughitiveness.
+As with past Corman carny films (remember CARNIVAL ROCK!?
+I do), there's very little attempt to convince that the interior threadbare sound stage sets are anything but sketches meant to conjure carnivals in only the very imaginative, half-asleep, or child viewer, but Don Rickles--a regular of AIP's Beach Party films--is a natural impresario of see-throughitiveness.

-Diane and Xavier later have to split for the glitzy neon exteriors and the threadbare casino-set interior of Las Vegas, where his see-through card abilities parlay into a small fortune, but 'crowds' are attracted by his luck, leading to casino scrutiny, and Xavier's a surly sod who doesn't take his huge sunglasses off even in the dark of the casino.
-Ere long a police helicopter is chasing them through the desert.
-He crashes because he can see through the road; he runs around the desert while engaging in a staring contest with the eye in the center of the world and well...
+Diane and Xavier later have to split for the glitzy neon exteriors and the threadbare casino-set interior of Las Vegas, where his see-through card abilities parlay into a small fortune, but 'crowds' are attracted by his luck, leading to casino scrutiny, and Xavier's a surly sod who doesn't take his huge sunglasses off even in the dark of the casino, so ere long a police helicopter is chasing them through the desert after Xavier's car crashes because he can see through the road.
+So he runs around the desert while engaging in a staring contest with the eye in the center of the world and well...
 I shan't spoil the shock ending...
 I will say that the low-key, moody Les Baxter score sees it all through passing window of an evening train.

-Truth be told, like Milland's grumpy character, X is a hard film to love; Milland's just not the well-meaning nutcase he was as Don Birnam, but the film is impressive and balls-out original in the way Corman just goes for it, and by it I mean the infinite trip -- pre-2001.
+Truth be told, like Milland's grumpy character, X is a hard film to love.
+Ray's just not the well-meaning basketcase he was as Don Birnam, but the film is still impressive and balls-out original in the way Corman just goes for it, and by it I mean the infinite trip -- pre-2001.
 I mean, there was no precedent in 1963 for this kind of thing.

 The film's Richard Matheson-like script was penned by Ray Russell, whose credits are not otherwise impressive (MR. SARDONICUS?
 Yeeesh!) and Robert Dillon (FRENCH CONNECTION II).
-But it's so Matheson-like it compares well with THE INCREDIBLE SHRINKING MAN in its gutsy exploration of the yawning abyss of the fourth dimensional existence, or going beyond the illusory atomic structures of our life - leaving sanity behind and having a cameraman brave and cheap enough to keep you in the center frame at all times, and let the subjective universe prove its inherent flimsiness.
+But it's so Matheson-like it compares well with THE INCREDIBLE SHRINKING MAN in its gutsy exploration of the yawning abyss of the fourth dimensional existence, its going beyond the illusory atomic structures of our life bravado, its leaving sanity behind and having a cameraman brave and cheap enough to keep you in the center frame at all times patina, and its let the subjective universe prove its inherent flimsiness reflexivity.